tomaszmrugalski/opengl-demo/README.md

 1. Download start project from enauczanie
 2. Extract jogl-all.jar gluegen.jar and several others to lib/.
 Can also be downloaded from https://jogamp.org.
-3. Open the project in Apache Net
+3. Open the project in Apache NetBeans

 # Keyboard shortcuts